neilberg/ohvoter/README.md

 3. ETL for data levels via Spark
 4. Storage into text files in HDFS?
 NoSQL?
 5. System to access stored data conveniently.

+## Idea bin:
+### Chunking data for a better experience
+Any given query could be overwhelming to users and maybe to resources.
+1. Cluster to find maximum separation by region.
+2. Use these regions to chunk data for user-selected search limiting and/or faster indexing (partitiioning).